actmd/abraham/README.md

 ![Watercolor Sheep](https://upload.wikimedia.org/wikipedia/commons/e/e4/Watercolor_Sheep_Drawing.jpg)

-Abraham injects dynamically-generated [Shepherd](https://shepherdjs.dev/) JavaScript code into your Rails application whenever a user should see a guided tour.
-Skip a tour, and we'll try again next time; complete a tour, and it won't show up again.
+Abraham makes it easy to show guided tours to users of your Rails application.
+When Abraham shows a tour, it keeps track of whether the user has completed it (so it doesn't get shown again) or dismissed it for later (so it reappears in a future user session).

 * Define tour content with simple YAML files, in any/many languages.
 * Organize tours by controller and action.
+* Trigger tours automatically on page load or manually via JavaScript method.
-* Plays nicely with Turbolinks.
+* Built with the [Shepherd JS](https://shepherdjs.dev/) library.
+Plays nicely with Turbolinks.
-* Ships with two basic CSS themes (default & dark) -- or write your own
+* Ships with two basic CSS themes (default & dark) — or write your own

 ## Requirements